sliaskonis/Floating-Point-Unit-FPGA-Design/README.md

 # FPGA Design of a Floating Point Unit (FPU)

 ## Introduction
-The objective of this project is to design, simulate, and implement a Floating Point Adder on a Zedboard FPGA.
+The objective of this project is to design, simulate, and implement a Floating Point Unit on a Zedboard FPGA.

 ## Lab Steps
 The lab consists of the following steps: